Ford, VW pull plug on robotaxis in blow to self-driving car industry - KESQ

 Ford said Wednesday that it had concluded that the large-scale profitable commercialization of self-driving cars was further out then expected.

-“”We’re optimistic about a future for L4 ADAS, but profitable, fully autonomous vehicles at scale are a long way off and we won’t necessarily have to create that technology ourselves,” Ford CEO Jim Farley said in a statement as part of the company’s larger report on its third quarter earnings.
+The company is still “optimistic” about a future for fully self-driving cars, “but profitable, fully autonomous vehicles at scale are a long way off and we won’t necessarily have to create that technology ourselves,” Ford CEO Jim Farley said in a statement as part of the company’s larger report on its third quarter earnings.

 The automaker will instead focus on simpler driver-assist technologies that have proven easier to develop and bring to market.
 Some Argo AI employees will join Ford for that work, Farley said.
 Ford offers a driver-assist technology called BlueCruise that is positioned as a rival to Tesla’s Autopilot software.